rondmiller/sivers.org/README.md

 Shared header and footer for the whole site.

 Much of it is just hard-coded HTML.
-(After all these years, I think it's easier to write HTML than in meta-languages that hide the HTML.)
+(After all these years, I think it’s easier to write HTML than in meta-languages that hide the HTML.)